fruitfly1026/SGEMM/README.txt

 * More explanation of the listed small observations in sec 3.3.
 * Add more references
 * Tell the difference between the similar opcodes, e.g. LDG and LDS.64.
 Maybe list all mentioned opcodes' meanings in a table.
-* Why always use 7 instructions as examples?
 *

 Notice: